The idea is to embed banking into the everyday lives of customers, so banking becomes invisible. – Piyush Gupta, CEO, DBS

 - What are the underlying social and emotional factors driving consumer decisions?

 - Which type of convergence will deliver the most customer value?

 - Is our strategy defining our tech or is the strategy being defined by tech?

 - Reimagine customer experience

 - Build an ecosystem approach

-- Design think customer value
+- Design and think of customer value

-- Develop personalised solutions
+- Develop personalized solutions

 - Innovate Business models